nemesisx00/ocsm/README.md

 npm install
 ```

 Ok, now you're *really* ready to compile!
-[Stylus](https://stylus-lang.com/) is run automatically so go ahead and build the project:
+[Stylus](https://stylus-lang.com/) is scripted to run automatically so go ahead and build the project with this command:
 ```
 cargo build
 ```

-You can also build and automatically run the application in one step:
+You can also build and run the application in one step:
 ```
 cargo run
 ```